 Symonds Yat services

-Roadchef sold the services to High Noon Stores, who changed the Costa unit to an unbranded coffee bar and café and opened a Spar store.
+Roadchef sold the site to High Noon Stores, who changed the Costa unit to their own creation, 'Route 40 Café'.
+They also opened a Spar store.

 After High Noon Stores fell into administration, MFG purchased the site in March 2017.
 A Londis store replaced the former Spar store and the fuel supply changed again from Murco to Shell.
 The independent café remained trading until late 2018 when MFG closed the café and replaced it with a Subway store, opening in early 2019.

 Evidence of First's ownership is still visible inside the amenity building, with signage still displayed in First's distinctive green and red colours.

 One unusual feature is the display of a large MID (the fuel price sign), positioned well before the service area, on the main A40.

 There was a Little Chef built near here in around 1970, which had closed by 1980.